shuffle-finance/hoe-tomw/tasks/task1-code-review.md

 - Performance issues

 Remember, we're looking for your ability to identify issues, prioritize them effectively, and implement clean, maintainable solutions.

+#
+add uuid typescript type
+add type to reward

+add some docs on key methods

+pull out get merchant / get user

+explicit errors - throw error rather than console log

+handle reward failed

+///

+processTransaction take a transaction

+null means no reward!
+    returns null if the merchant is not active user didn't get lucky

+otherwise return a reward object
+    pending means bank failure and we need to retry issued means success - nothing more to do